IntelCompH2020/interactive-model-trainer/frontend/src/assets/guides/stopwords-equivalences-guide.md

 ##### Importing / Creating

-Above the listing, on the left side of the filtering options there is a "**Add stopwords**" or "**Add equivalencies**" button based on the tab you are.
+Above the listing, on the left side of the filtering options there is a "**Add stopwords**" or "**Add equivalences**" button based on the tab you are.
 When you click it, a menu pops up giving you all the available options for stopword or equivalence creation.

 There are three ways you can add stopwords and equivalences to the system.